microsoft/azuredevopslabs/labs/vsts/Teams/readme.md

    <img src="images/7.png" />

-7. Now that you can add members for your team in order to get notify the events that occur and also you could start conversations with your team members.
+7. Add members for your team in order to get notify the events that occur and also you could start conversations with your team members.

    <img src="images/8.png" />